Kampala Travel Guide: 15 Best Things to do in Kampala, Uganda

 These motorcycle taxis are not for the faint-hearted, but can take you anywhere in the city without being hindered by the crazy Kampala traffic jam.

-Learn about Uganda’s past at the Uganda National Museum.
-The museum is located within the Kampala central division on Kitante road near the British High Commission.
+Uganda Museum is located within the Kampala central division along Kitante road near the British High Commission.

-And it provides a unique chance to learn about Uganda’s pre-colonial, colonial, and post-colonial history, as well as the country’s ethnic groups, traditions, and customs.
-It is one of the best places to visit in Kampala for our history lovers and everyone who wants to learn more about Uganda.
+Learn about Uganda’s pre-colonial, colonial, and post-colonial history, as well as the country’s ethnic groups, traditions, and customs.

 A visit to the beautiful Bahai temple offers a spiritual experience of some sort.
-Constructed in 1958, the temple sits on a beautiful spot on top of Kikaya hill, 7km on the Gayaza road, in Kampala City.
+Constructed in 1958, the temple sits on a beautiful spot on top of Kikaya hill, 7km on the Gayaza road.

 Inside, fixed mosaic tiles from Italy line the dome’s arched roof, with coloured glass in the wall panels that came from Germany.